ravitejamallozala/virtualparkinglot/README.md

 - Assuming all the commands in the given input file are in correct format.
 Min validations on commands are done.
 - Indian registration number format is accepted. https://en.wikipedia.org/wiki/Vehicle_registration_plate#India
+- You can input the file name as command line arguments given as per instructions or type it as user input.
+- Basic unittests are written to check the code correctness, we can run them using the instructions given above.
+- Sample input files are present in the "test_files" Directory.